Atlantis: Milo's Return: Plot

-After the decline in Atlantean culture following the sinking, Kida, now queen and married to Milo, after deciding to stay in Atlantis, are using the Heart of Atlantis to restore the city's former glory.
+After the decline in Atlantean culture following the sinking, Kida, now queen and married to Milo, who decided to stay in Atlantis, is using the Heart of Atlantis to restore the city's former glory.
 Milo's comrades and Preston Whitmore arrive in Atlantis; while their arrival is unexpected, the Atlanteans welcome their old friends back into the city.
 Unfortunately, they have come to inform them of a mysterious creature causing trouble on the surface.
 Kida suspects that the creature might be Atlantean, stirring mixed feelings about her father's decision to keep the crystal hidden.

 They arrive in Trondheim, Norway and discover that the mysterious problem is actually the creature known as the Kraken, which had been attacking shipping freighters and taking their cargo to a cliffside village.
 At first they presume it to be an ancient Atlantean war machine, but they discover that the town magistrate, Edgar Volgud, seems to be controlling the Kraken.
 They soon learn, though, that the Kraken itself is the master, having made a deal with Volgud to preserve the life of the town and Volgud's lifespan in exchange for their souls.
 When they blow up the Kraken, Volgud's immortality ceases and he disintegrates, while the spirit of the village is restored.

 All the while, Kida is learning about the outside world and is adapting well.
 However, she still feels guilty, as there could still be other Atlantean war machines in the world causing problems.
-Their next mystery is in the Southwestern United States, involving coyote spirits opposing them.
+Their next mystery is in the Southwestern United States, involving coyote spirits.
 They later find a hidden city in Arizona that contains Atlantean architecture, which Kida realizes is an abandoned Atlantean colony.
 A sly shop owner, Ashtin Carnaby, intends to pillage the place for its valuables, but the spirits then turn him into one of them.
 The wind spirit Chakashi trusts them with the knowledge of their sanctuary and informs Kida that she can choose Atlantis' destiny.